QuentinRa/blog.quentinra.dev/tools-and-frameworks/random/websites/canva.md

 **About**

-This JavaScript code is selecting all images that you have on Canva.
+This JavaScript code selects all images that you have on Canva.

 * Step 1: switch to list view (if needed)
 * Step 2: scroll to the bottom of the page